-May 1, 1874 -Romaine Brooks:
+May 1, 1874 -Romaine Brooks

-When Romaine Brooks was finally discovered by the art world, she was in her 90s and all but forgotten, even in Paris, where she’d spent much of her life.
+When Brooks was finally discovered by the art world, she was in her 90s and all but forgotten, even in Paris, where she’d spent much of her life.

 For many queer artists, their sexuality had insignificant impact or reflection on their work, but Brooks was a lesbian, and her gayness permeated virtually every aspect of her life and her work.
 She dressed as a man, she painted portraits of mostly women, many nude.
 Yet in June 1903, she married her friend John Ellingham Brooks, an unsuccessful pianist who was broke.
 He was gay.
-She may have been motivated by concern for him and a desire for companionship, rather than a “Lavender Marriage” (a male-female marriage where one or both partners were homosexual).
-They began fighting almost as soon as the married when she cut her hair and chose to wear men’s clothes; he refused to be seen in public with her dressed that way.
+She may have been motivated by concern for him and a desire for companionship, rather than a “Lavender Marriage” (a male-female marriage where one or both partners were gay).
+They began fighting almost as soon as they were married when she cut her hair and chose to wear men’s clothes; he refused to be seen in public with her dressed that way.
 Not wanting any part of his outward propriety, she left him after only a year.
 He frightened her when he kept making references to “our” money.

 Brooks was born Beatrice Romaine Goddard, in Rome, to a wealthy American family.
 She had a difficult, even tragic childhood.
 Her father deserted the family when she was four-years-old.
-She grew up in NYC, abused by her mother, who gave all her attention to her mentally ill son.
+She grew up in New York City, abused by her mother, who gave all her attention to her mentally ill son.
 Eventually, Romaine was put in foster care with a less well-off family.
 Then her Mother stopped her support payments, causing her foster family to sink into poverty.
 Even though her maternal grandfather was a millionaire, Romaine refused to contact him for fear of being sent back to her mother.
 Her foster parents eventually located her grandfather on their own, and she ended up in a boarding school.

 After graduation, Romaine received enough of her family money to move to Paris where she found work as singer in a cabaret.
-Later, she went to Rome to studied art, the only woman in her life drawing class.
+Later, she went to Rome to study art, the only woman in her life drawing class.
 Not surprisingly, she was a victim of sexual harassment, which ended when she beat the shit out of her tormentor and was expelled from the school.
 Always short of money, Romaine returned to Paris for more art studies, and went back to singing in cabarets.

-She worked mostly in blacks, whites, and grays, with occasional hints of earth tones such as ocre and umber, all of which caused her to stand out artistically as much as her lifestyle did socially.
 In Paris, Brooks ignored the world of the avant-garde, her wealth allowing her to hang out with, and paint the upper-class and celebrities of the era, many of whom she took as lovers.
 She had an exhibition of her work in 1910, and her reputation as a portrait artist grew along with her high society friendships.

 She had a three-year affair with Russian actor/dancer Ida Rubenstein, who performed with Sergei Diaghilev‘s Ballets Russe.
 She painted Rubenstein more often than any other model.